Paul Martin, DVM

 Jared Hamilton, DVM

 Dr. Jared Hamilton grew up in a small town in central Utah.
 He enjoyed raising sheep, riding horses, and working for a local rancher.
 After graduating high school he attended Southern Utah University, and then Washington State University where he earned his DVM degree in 2018.
-Jared enjoys the variety of mixed animal practice and the new adventure that every day is for a fairly new veterinarian.
-He and his wife have two daughters that keep them on their toes.
-In his free time Jared enjoys doing anything outside, but really likes hunting, fishing, and swearing at his dog.
-He is excited to get to know the people here in Rigby and see everything the area has to offer.
+Jared enjoys the variety of mixed animal practice and the new adventure that every day is for a veterinarian.
+He particularly enjoys small animal surgery, cattle work, and the occasional horse.
+He and his wife have three daughters that keep them on their toes.
+In his free time Jared enjoys doing anything outside, but really likes hunting, fly fishing, and swearing at his dog.

 Sarah has lived in Rigby her whole life.
 She didn't grow up on a farm or live where she could have horses or cows, she grew up in the city.
 Even so, she has had a love for animals her whole life.
 She gained experience doing 4-H with rabbits and horses which she loved dearly.
 The other animals she grew up with were her cat Muffin and a dog Scottie.
 She was able to get her VERY own dog Sheila in high school, who was her very best friend and has since passed away.
 She is now married to a fun-loving guy (who now enjoys animals as much as she does).
 They have 7 cats, 4 dogs, 2 chickens, 1 hamster, and some fish.
 Sarah has worked at South Fork Animal Clinic since 2007.
 She and her husband welcomed their beautiful daughter Penelope in 2016 and she is the absolute joy of their life.
 We enjoy fishing, hunting, camping, dirt biking, and spending time outdoors.

-Front desk receptionist.
-Roy has worked at South Fork for twelve of the last fourteen years in varying capacities.
-Constantly confused as one of the Doctors, this retired army first sergeant will always be the “ugliest girl up front”.
-He resides on Antelope Flats, or as most would say, “somewhere east of Ririe” with his wonderful wife, three horses, two mules, four dogs, and twelve cats.
-We really appreciate Roy’s humor (most of the time), experience, and attention to detail.
+Front desk receptionist and Office Manager.
+Roy has worked at South Fork for eighteen of the last twenty years in varying capacities.
+Constantly confused as one of the Doctors, this retired army first sergeant will always be the "ugliest girl upfront."
+He resides on Antelope Flats, or as most would say, "somewhere east of Ririe" with his wonderful wife, two horses, Boomer the mule, three dogs, and a baker's dozen of cats.
+We must tolerate Roy's humor or call in sick for work but we do appreciate his vast experience and attention to detail.

 Sonja was raised on a small family farm in Milo, Idaho where her love of animals developed.
 She enjoyed riding horses and helping with the cows.
 She was involved in the Rigby Jr. Posse and helping with rodeos.
 She was given the opportunity to work at a vet clinic ten years ago and loved working with the animals and taking care of them.
 She has been with South Fork since August of 2016 after the previous clinic closed.
 She enjoys spending time with her children and grandchildren and grand puppy and camping.
 She also likes to do custom leatherwork.
 She especially likes working with the "ugly girl" upfront.